harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/install.md

 # Install or Update the CLI

 The Gaia node utilizes version control from [its source GitHub repo](https://github.com/GaiaNet-AI/gaianet-node).
-You can check out the GaiaNet node versions from [the releases page](https://github.com/GaiaNet-AI/gaianet-node/releases).
+You can check out the Gaia node versions from [the releases page](https://github.com/GaiaNet-AI/gaianet-node/releases).

 ### Install the latest version of the Gaia node